Ultimate Guide to Embedded Systems Security

 - In penetration testing, an ethical hacker (also called a white hat) attempts to break in to ascertain if a determined attacker could gain access or disrupt the embedded system.
-Penetration testing is also called pen testing.
+Penetration testing is also called pen testing or pentesting.

 Binary code analysis

 Although most SAST is performed on source code, BlackBerry® Jarvis™ is an example of a binary code analysis tool.
-Jarvis scans binary files included in a build and provides metrics and cautions that tell a developer what to improve to reduce the security debt of the code, which is the accumulation of outstanding tasks that have relevance to security.
-Security debt is a term used in agile development as part of secure agile software craftsmanship.
+Jarvis scans binary files included in a build and provides metrics and cautions that tell an embedded software developer what to improve to reduce the security debt of the code, which is the accumulation of outstanding tasks that have relevance to security.
+(Security debt is a term used in agile development as part of secure agile software craftsmanship.)

 Threat defense and in-field tests

-Intrusion detection systems (IDS) and intrusion protection systems (IPS) intercept communications defensively to identify or block attacks and the exfiltration of data.
-Some embedded system security services, such as BlackBerry Cylance, take a proactive approach through threat hunting and security monitoring of embedded systems and IoT devices.
+Once the device is in the field, intrusion detection and intrusion protection systems (IDPS) intercept communications defensively to identify or block attacks and the exfiltration of data.
+Some embedded systems security services, such as BlackBerry Cylance, take a proactive approach through threat hunting and security monitoring of embedded systems and IoT devices.

-Self-tests assess the security posture of an embedded system in the field.
-Self-testing analytics and diagnostic software monitors events, logs crashes and anomalies, and sends this information to the cloud.
+In addition, self-tests assess the security posture of an embedded system in the field.
+Software for self-testing analytics and diagnostics monitors events, logs crashes and anomalies, and sends this information to the cloud.
 A cloud-based system can then analyze the information and act to mitigate safety and security risks.

 BlackBerry QNX has created a flexible OTA solution that can be customized to seamlessly combine existing technology and manage even the most complex update scenarios.